 I know it’s easier said than done but definitely try and find someone you can trust early on.
 Talk to someone about your struggles and that’s not just about gender, it can be with anything you feel is stopping you from being happy in life.

-That’s classified but I will tell you I’ve been on estrogen for over a year.
+I’ve been on estrogen for over a year.

 How does that work for you?

 It’s one of the best decisions I’ve made for myself.

 Can you describe what changes when you take these hormones?

 Yeah, I know not everyone experiences the same thing but for me, it’s been softer skin & more feminine features: face, body shape, and breast.